 Like most travellers, I have my favourite airlines.

 My “go-to” airlines.
 The biggest thing I do when planning a trip is to compare prices between my favourites.

 I was penny-pinching on my last trip.
 Budget travel does not come easily to me.
 But I was off to walk the Camino Frances, and I wanted to see how little I could spend.

-As always, I researched my flights first, then I used my travel agent to do the booking.
+As always, I researched my flights first, and then I used my travel agent to make the booking.
 Yes, I can book it myself, but why not share the love around.
 I would book directly with the airline anyway, so why not use my travel agent and we can all benefit in some small way by my purchase.